cosmos/cosmos-sdk/docs/core/upgrade.md

 ## Running Migrations

-Migrations are run inside of an `UpgradeHandler` via `app.mm.RunMigrations(ctx, cfg, vm)`.
-As described above, `UpgradeHandler`s are functions which describe the functionality to occur during an upgrade.
-The `RunMigration` function will loop through the `VersionMap` argument, and run the migration scripts for any versions that are less than the new binary's app module versions.
-Once the migrations are finished, a new `VersionMap` will be returned to persist the upgraded module versions to state.
+Migrations are run inside of an `UpgradeHandler` using  `app.mm.RunMigrations(ctx, cfg, vm)`.
+The `UpgradeHandler` functions describe the functionality to occur during an upgrade.
+The `RunMigration` function loops through the `VersionMap` argument and runs the migration scripts for all versions that are less than the versions of the new binary app module.
+After the migrations are finished, a new `VersionMap` is returned to persist the upgraded module versions to state.

 ```golang
 cfg := module.NewConfigurator(...)